4 Must-Try 7 Eleven Japan Limited Cup Noodles

 2. Nissin Mouko Tanmen Nakamoto Mouko Tanmen

-The broth of this instant ramen is spicy miso-based and accented with garlic, so the soup whose main garnishes are tofu and cabbage is very savory and really addictive.
+As the spicy broth is miso-based and accented with garlic, the soup, whose main garnishes are tofu and cabbage, is very savory and super addictive for me.

 3. Nissin Hakata Ippudo Hakata Tonkotsu Ramen

-Nissin created the Hakata Ippudo instant ramen with the help of Hakata Ippudo and put it on the market in 2000.
-This instant ramen bowl is of quite a high level and is known for having a close taste to the original.
+Nissin created the Hakata Ippudo instant noodle with the help of Hakata Ippudo (博多一風堂), one of the best-recognized ramen restaurant chains, and put it on the market in 2000.

 4. Nissin Sumire Sapporo Miso Ramen